 The 2005 Oregon Legislature passed Senate Bill 31, which grants up to $250 in personal income tax credit to eligible Emergency Medical Services Providers who volunteer their services within eligible Oregon communities.
 This credit is due to sunset effective December 31, 2026.

-2020 Filing Deadline and Processing Timeline During COVID-19
+Processing Timeline During COVID-19

 We are closely monitoring processing times during the ongoing pandemic.
 Due to mail delivery schedules, processing times are now taking 3-4 weeks from the point in time that they are mailed to us.
 This timeline only applied to forms mailed to us.
 Forms submitted by fax or email are processed same or next day.